Aar-v/CodeClause_To_do_list/ToDoList/Readme.txt

             </html>

-            *tyle.css :The style.css file is written to style the background image of website and container which store the input label and tasks
+            *tyle.css: The style.css file is written to style the background image of the website and container which store the input label and tasks

-            *fontawesome.css :The fontawesome.css is style sheet genrerated from https://fontawesome.com/kits/5f80e78a4d/setup
-            to be used to style the icon and many other prop
+            *fontawesome.css: The fontawesome.css is a style sheet generated from https://fontawesome.com/kits/5f80e78a4d/setup to be used to style the icon and many other props

-            *Todo.js :The Todo.js is used to provide a interactive interface to our todo listb website to trigger functional events like adding the task and deleting using addEventListener() method of dom
+            *Todo.js: The Todo.js is used to provide an interactive interface to our todo list website to trigger functional events like adding the task and deleting using the addEventListener() method of dom

-            *Background.jpg :Background.jpg is a Public domain image available at https://pixabay.com/images/search/to%20do%20list
+            *Background.jpg: Background.jpg is a Public domain image available at https://pixabay.com/images/search/to%20do%20list

-            *Database.php :The Database.php is used to establish connection to the sql database named "todo" in oredr to store task along with timestamp for creation and updation identified by a unique id.
+            *Database.php: Database.php is used to establish a connection to the SQL database named "todo" in order to store tasks along              with timestamps for creation and updation identified by a unique id.

-            *Task.php :The Task.php is used to register various task set by user and update database in the backend for each change in the tasks.
+            *Task.php: Task.php is used to register various tasks set by the user and update the database in the backend for each change in the functions.